60 tips for travelling with pets

 4. Don’t sit pets in the passenger seat

 They are far better off in the back seat.
-The reason for this is that, if your vehicle is involved in a crash, airbags will deploy in the two front seats to protect occupants from hitting the windscreen.
+The reason for this is that, if your vehicle is involved in a crash, airbags will deploy towards the two front seats to protect occupants from hitting the windscreen.
 This will be a key protection for you in the event of a crash but, for a much smaller animal like a dog or cat, the airbag could actually cause an injury – even if the animal is inside a carrier.
-Besides being upsetting for both you and your pet, that could lead to some expensive vet bills, even if your insurance for your pet policy is able to bear some of the cost.
+Besides being upsetting for both you and your pet, that could lead to some expensive vet bills, even if your pet insurance policy is able to bear some of the cost.

 5. Don’t let dogs lean out of the window

-The picture of a blissfully happy dog leaning out of the car window, sniffing the breeze while its ears are pinned back by the wind may be an iconic image of freedom and fun.
+A blissfully happy dog leaning out of the car window, sniffing the breeze while its ears are pinned back by the wind may be an iconic image of freedom and fun.
 But this practice is definitely not recommended in real life.
 Dogs who are allowed to poke their heads out of the window could easily be hurt by flying debris, other traffic, flies, insects and more which could all result in a claim on your pet insurance.

 6. Plan plenty of rest stops